January 20, 2022

 The stakes for having low-quality visuals are getting higher.
 Ecommerce returns, especially for bigger-ticket items, can be extremely costly for your business – Statista estimates return delivery costs will total $550 billion this year.

-But with high-quality images, returns are that much easier to prevent.
+But with high-quality images, returns are much easier to prevent.
 Consider this statistic: 22 percent of online product returns happen because the image didn’t look like what arrived in the mail.
-Customer satisfaction is tied to the initial sense of trust when purchasing a product online: customers want the visuals they see to be fully representative of the product they receive.
+Customer satisfaction is tied to the initial sense of trust when purchasing a product online: customers want the visuals they see to represent the product they receive fully.

-Plus, offering 360-degree spinning images is better than offering still images – in fact, our clients have seen returns drop as much as 30 percent with the introduction of 360-degree spinning images.
+Plus, offering 360-degree spinning images is better than offering still images our clients have seen returns drop as much as 30 percent with the introduction of 360-degree spinning images.

-Implementing professional product photography on your website will drive more sales and have a major impact on conversions.
+Professional product photography on your website will drive more sales and significantly impact conversions.

 Grainger, North America’s leading supplier of maintenance, repair and operating products, began measuring the impact of 360° images compared to other enhanced content types, such as product videos and technical PDF documents.
 On average, the company saw conversion rates increase 47% when products were shown with a 360° image.